AmazonBasics 1500W Review

 The 1500W Ceramic has a small button on the bottom of the unit that will cut the power to the device unless it is depressed so that if the heater ever gets knocked over it automatically turns off.
 This is great for households with pets and children who don't understand the safety implications of a 1500 watt heating element running in an improper position.

 We wanted to test how well each model could do at heating up a small room over a given period of time.
 To test this, we used a laboratory-grade temperature to track the temperature change every 20 minutes up to 60 minutes in a 161 square foot room.
-We were careful to be sure that the temps in adjacent rooms, as well as the outside temperatures, were close to the same for each model.
+When testing each model, we also made sure that temperatures outside and in adjacent rooms were almost the same.

 Starting with an ambient temperature of 63 degrees Fahrenheit, the AmazonBasics was able to raise the warmth of the room to 73.4 degrees for a total increase of 10.1 degrees over the course of an hour.
 This was about the middle of the road when compared to the other space heaters in our review.